justreportit/website/README.md

-# Just Report It Server
+# Just Report It Website

 ## Introduction ##